JackJMiller/NarGen/README.md

 ## About

 NarGen is a procedural terrain generator that produces terrain for use in a computer game.
-It is in its early days, though a demo/tutorial can be found [here](https://jackjmiller.net/articles/generating-terrain-with-nargen.html).
+With the thoughtful tuning of values, the user can generate a wide variety of features such as oceans, mountains, rivers, volcanoes, deserts, etc. Unique biomes can be generated and blended together.
+A demo/tutorial can be found [here](https://jackjmiller.net/articles/generating-terrain-with-nargen.html).

 ## Installation